Words to avoid like the plague!

-I once read a book, where an author used the word ‘but’ on every page, and not just once.
+I once read a book, where an author used the word ‘but’ several times on every page.
 I don’t understand why the editor didn’t pick this up.
-The word ‘but’ screamed from every page After counting the word ten times on one page, I was all ‘butted out’ and couldn’t bear reading anymore!
+The word screamed from every page.
+After counting the word ten times on one of them, I was all ‘but-ted out’ and couldn’t bear to reading anymore.

 - Feel (I love this word!)